Code-Institute-Submissions/animal-quiz/README.md

 (a) **Is it consistent?** The color pattern, the fonts and the header/footer will be the same on every page.

-(b) **Is it predictable?** The header has the page title and each page has a straightforward design with one question, 4 options, and a next button.
+(b) **Is it predictable?** The header has the page title and each page has a straightforward design with one question, 3 or 4 options, and a next button.

 (c) **Is it learnable?** When hovering over buttons the mouse will change to a hand to allow the user to see that they can select the option.